pnnv/notes/Networking/LAN (Basics).md

 #### Ring Topology
 - Aka token topology.
 Devices such as computers are connected to each other to form a loop, meaning that there is little cabling required and less dependence on the dedicated hardware such as within star topology.
 - It works by sending the data around the ring until it reaches the destination.
 - These are less prone to bottlenecks, such as within topology, as large amounts of traffic are not travelling across the network at any one time.
-The design of this topology does, however
+The design of this topology does, however, mean that a fault such as a cut cable, or broken device will result in the entire network breaking.

+#### Switches
+- These are dedicated devices within the network that are designed to aggregate multiple other devices such as computers, printers, or any other networking-capable devices using the Ethernet.
+These multiple devices plug into a switch's port.
+- There are generally found in places which have larger networks.
+- Switches are more efficient than their lesser counterpart (hubs/repeaters).
+Switches keep track of what device is connected to which port.
+This way, when they receive a packet, instead of repeating that packet to every port like hub would do, it just sends it to the intended target, thus reducing network traffic.
+- Both switches and routers can be connected to one another.
+The ability to do this increases the reliability of the network by adding multiple paths